Wellabe Logo

 Buying a life insurance policy, even if you’re near retirement, is a smart decision because it can lessen the financial burden on your family.
 Each type of life insurance helps covers end-of-life expenses in different ways.
 Your situation and wishes will determine which plan will work best to keep you well prepared — and your family well protected.

 You’ll want to consider your health, income, and what you want the policy to do.
 If you only want to cover your funeral, a Preneed Funeral insurance plan may be what you’re looking for.
-If you’re looking to cover more end-of-life costs, a Final Expense insurance policy would be a better choice.
+If you’re looking to cover more end-of-life costs, a whole life insurance policy would be a better choice.
 Visit our “Differences among types of life insurance” page to determine which one is right for you.
-Or request a call from one of our agents to help you understand what would work best for you.

 Photo credit: iStock